Teaching the Bible better . . .

 Complete with reflection questions, video supplements, graphics, diagrams, and distinctly Christian examples, Instructional Strategies for Christian Teachers offers a strong and promising foundation for those already teaching or planning to teach in a Christian context.

-John M. Soden and Randal Emery Pelton.
-Genesis: A Commentary for Biblical Preaching and Teaching.
+Randall L. McKinion and Jason K. Lee.
+Joshua: A Commentary for Biblical Preaching and Teaching.
 Kerux Commentaries.
-720p., $54.99, Kregel Academic.
+256p., $28.99, Kregel Academic.

-Each Kerux volume uniquely combines the insights of an experienced Bible exegete (trained in interpretation) and a homiletician (trained in preaching).
+Kerux Commentaries enable pastors and teachers to understand and effectively present the main message in a biblical text.
+Each volume uniquely combines the insights of an experienced Bible exegete (trained in interpretation) and a homiletician (trained in preaching).
 These two authors work together to explain the essential message for the original listeners or readers, unpack its timeless truth, and then provide a contemporary restatement and communication insights for the key biblical concept.
-Based on the Big Idea preaching model, Kerux enhances the reader’s ability to deliver a message that is biblical, cohesive, and dynamic.
+Every book is a resource designed and written with the real needs of the pastor and teacher always in view, providing many ways to creatively express the principal thought in a biblical passage.